 Vermont is New England’s syrup industry leader, with more than 1.3 million gallons of syrup produced in 2015, and the tiny state produced 5.5 percent of the global supply.
 New York is the next most productive U.S. state that taps its trees for the golden syrup, with more than 500,000 gallons produced last year.
 Massachusetts, Connecticut, Maine, New Hampshire, Ohio, Pennsylvania, Wisconsin and Michigan all make maple syrup in quantities of around or below 100,000 gallons a year.
-But Canada is the undisputed world leader in maple syrup production, creating about 80 percent of world's pure maple syrup in 2015.
-(An earlier version of this story inexplicably omitted Canada.
-Apologies to our neighbors to the north for that.)
+But Canada is the undisputed world leader in maple syrup production, creating about 76 percent of world's pure maple syrup.
 Japan and South Korea also produce syrup on a much smaller scale.
 It's also worth nothing that in Asia, it's traditional to drink the sap as a beverage called gorosoe (considered a health elixir in large quantities), rather than boil it down into syrup.

 So what do you need to know before replacing your artificial sweetener or sugar with maple syrup?
 Because the sticky stuff is made in several countries and U.S. states, there are different ways of classifying it, which can be confusing.
 Canada has three classifying levels; No. 1, with extra light (AA), light (A) medium (B) and No. 2 (Amber) and No. 3 (Dark).
-In the U.S., it's divided into Grade A (with either light amber or fancy, medium amber, or dark amber) or Grade B. Vermont and New Hampshire each have different rules (from each other and the U.S. scale) about which syrups can be given which grades, which depend on how long it has been boiled down, and the original sap content from the tree.
+In the U.S., it's divided into Grade A (with either light amber or fancy, medium amber, or dark amber) or Grade B. Vermont and New Hampshire each have different rules (from each other and from the U.S. scale) about which syrups can be given which grades; the rules depend on how long it has been boiled down, and the original sap content from the tree.
 In general, lighter shades have a less intense maple flavor (which is great for cereals and coffee) than darker shades (which are better for baking, fudge, marinades and sauces).